elastisim/example-project/README.md

 For a more detailed output change `--log=root.thresh:warning` to `--log=root.thresh:info` (caution: verbose)

 The second container runs the scheduling algorithm.
-Both containers communicate via inter-process communication using the host's temporary directory.
+Both containers communicate via inter-process communication using the first container's temporary directory.